How to Clean Cat Pee From Carpet | Eliminate Urine Odor

 How to Tell Which Cat Is Peeing?

-To identify which cat is peeing in your home, we recommend setting up a motion-activated pet camera, such as the affordable Wansview Wireless Pet Camera with Night Vision, where you tend to find urine.
+To identify which cat is peeing in your home, we recommend setting up a motion-activated pet camera, such as the Blink Mini Camera, where you tend to find urine.

 Before pet cameras became so readily available, vets sometimes fed fluorescein dye strips in capsules to one cat at a time.
 A black-light would be shone on the urine, and if it was from the cat who had eaten the dye, it would glow a very bright yellow.
 However, the dye isn't always reliably excreted in the urine, so results can be unreliable, and the dye also causes permanent staining of furnishing.